WHY NORTHEAST | The Vision | The Campaign | News | Support | Contact

-The Louisville Free Public Library will break ground on the Northeast Regional Library on September 21, 2017!
+The Louisville Free Public Library broke ground on the Northeast Regional Library on September 21, 2017 and construction is underway!

 Demand for library services significantly outstrips available resources in this part of Jefferson County:

 - Northeast area is currently served by just 6.8% of LFPL’s square footage